P-p-H-d/mlib/README.md

 ##### M\_AND(cond1, cond2)

-Perform a logical 'and' between cond1 and cond2. cond1 and cond2 shall be 0 or 1 otherwise it is undefined.
+Perform a logical 'and' between cond1 and cond2. cond1 and cond2 shall be 0 or 1 otherwise it is undefined (You shall use M\_bool otherwise).
 Return a pre-processing token corresponding to this value (meaning it is evaluated at macro processing stage, not at compiler stage).